Edward358-AI/introtopython/2/3-if.md

     print('what!')
 ```

-Let's look at exactly what this code does
+Let's look at exactly what this code does.

+## Booleans

+A boolean is just a fancy term for true or false.
+In Python, `True` and `False` are keywords.
+There are also many expressions that evaluate to either True or False, possibly involving operators such as greater than, equal to, less than, etc. Let's test some of these out in repl.

+Notice that the equal to operator requires two equals.
+Using one equal sign is for setting a variable, while two is for comparing things.

 ## If